MarkCodable/MarkCodable/README.md

 ## Use cases

-You encode or decode `Codable` values as with any other decoder, bar some limitatations on nested data types:
+You encode or decode `Codable` values as with any other decoder, bar some limitations on nested data types:

 ```swift
 // Encode into a Markdown string